-Your embroidery machine actually stitches together fabric pieces and then adds the embroidery!
-Or, if you’re making a bag, the machine stitches the zipper, the pieces, etc. together to create the finished project.
-So awesome!
+Your embroidery machine stitches together fabric pieces and then adds embroidery.
+Or, if you’re making a bag, the machine stitches the zipper, the pieces, etc., together to create the finished project.

 To note, your selection of in-the-hoop designs is limited by the maximum embroidery area of your machine.
-So don’t expect to embroider and stitch a huge purse if your maximum hoop size is only 4″x4.”
+So, don’t expect to embroider and stitch a huge purse if your maximum hoop size is only 4″x4.”

-Free In The Hoop Embroidery Design Websites
+Free In The Hoop Embroidery Designs (My Favorite Sites)

-If you make any of these designs, consider posting your finished picture to the designer’s social media or website to show your gratitude and then consider purchasing from them in the future!
+If you make any of these designs, consider posting your finished picture to the designer’s social media or website to show your gratitude, and then purchase from them in the future!

 As a note, clicking on the titles should take you to the websites if you don’t see a link in the text below.

 That way, you can try your machine with these designs and see if this type of embroidery is something you’ll enjoy doing.

 My favorite freebie is the breast cancer awareness ribbon coaster.
 What a sweet gift for a friend or family member fighting breast cancer.

 Each .zip file includes a PDF with step-by-step pictures and instructions.

 To download the free in-the-hoop designs or make a purchase, you will have to give personal information.
-The designs will then be emailed to you afterward or are accessible in your account.
+The designs then be emailed to you afterward or are accessible in your account.